Volunteer

 BeachWatch

-It is anticipated this information improve Bellarine Bayside’s capacity to make informed, adaptive and effective management decisions in relation to the coastline through a better understanding of if, when and how the coastal environment changes as a result of coastal processes.
-Furthermore, Bellarine Bayside hopes the BeachWatch program will encourage and support community stewardship of the coastline and provide opportunities for inclusive community education and engagement in an effort to increase local environmental awareness.
+This information improves Bellarine Bayside’s ability to make informed decisions about our coastline through a better understanding of if, when and how the coastal environment changes as a result of coastal processes.
+The program also encourages local environmental awareness of coastal processes.

 Bellarine Nest Box Monitoring Program

-The Bellarine Nest Box Monitoring Program is a citizen science activity that everyone can contribute to!
+The Bellarine Nest Box Monitoring Program is a citizen science activity that is easy for everyone to do!

-Nest boxes provide important habitat for hollow-dependant wildlife when there is a lack of old hollow-bearing trees.
-We have a number of nest boxes in the Lower Bluff Conservation area at St Leonards, as well as the Point Richards Flora and Fauna Reserve and W.G.
+Nest boxes provide important habitat for wildlife when there is a lack of old hollow-bearing trees.
+We have several nest boxes in the Lower Bluff Conservation area, Point Richards Flora and Fauna Reserve and W.G.
 Little Reserve in Portarlington.
-To assist in building knowledge about how our nest boxes are used, we are collecting data about what animals are using them.
+To help build knowledge about how nest boxes are used, we are collecting data about what animals are using them.
 Everyone can assist with collecting this data by completing a quick and easy survey.

 Access the survey here.